 Linux has a wide range of e-Learning software available.
 The purpose of this article is to focus on open source software which is both user friendly for students and instructors.

 To provide an insight into the software that is available, we have compiled a list of 11 of our favorite e-Learning tools.
 Hopefully, there will be something of interest here for anyone who wants to embrace electronically supported learning and teaching.
-We give our strongest recommendation to Moodle, Rogo, and ATutor.
+Here’s our verdict captured in a legendary LinuxLinks-style ratings chart.

 |Moodle||Modular Object-Oriented Dynamic Learning Environment|

 |Oppia||Online learning tool simulating a one-on-one conversation with a tutor|

 |Chamilo||Flexible, easy-to-use e-Learning platform|

 |ILIAS||Flexible and powerful open source learning management system|

 This article has been revamped in line with our recent announcement.

 |Read our complete collection of recommended free and open source software.
 Our curated compilation covers all categories of software.